TW: past implied mentalism/mental ableism, paranoia, unreality, CSA reference, racism

 I sipped on my iced tea.
 “Mostly by knowing how to use a computer.
-You’d be surprised what being a millenial will get you.”
+You’d be surprised what being a millennial will get you.”

-“Are we even millenials anymore?” he mused.
+“Are we even millennials anymore?” he mused.
 “I think we’re technically the next one.”

 “Depends.
 When were you born?”

 “Then you’re good.
-As long as it’s before the new millenium.”
+As long as it’s before the new millennium.”

 “I thought the cut-off was ninety-four.”
 Then Nathan paused.
 “Wait, how old are you?”